-means The Royal Bank of Scotland plc, Abbey National Treasury Services Plc, Barclays Bank PLC, BNP PARIBAS, London Branch and HSBC Bank plc or their respective successors.
+means Abbey National Treasury Services Plc, Barclays Bank PLC, BNP Paribas, London Branch, HSBC Bank plc and The Royal Bank of Scotland plc or their respective successors.

 means the revolving credit facilities of an aggregate facility amount of £200,000,000 made available to SWS by the Initial RCF Providers from 9 July 2010.